toshikaraghuwanshi/movie-booking/README.md

 - The website is accessibility supported.

 ### Todo
-- Mobile  and tablet design
+- Mobile  and tablet design - Done
 - Hosting in AWS S3
-- Move movie data and other data in separate constant files.
+- Move movie data and other data in separate constant files.  - Done
 - Get Movies data from API using Fetch
 - Write Movies API in Next JS
 - Write unit test cases
-- Move React components into separate files
+- Move React components into separate files - Done